 More than one vehicle has attempted to negotiate the turn into this Cracker Barrel outside Caseyville, Illinois, but it would take a heck of a heavy car—and a painfully inept driver—to cause the sort of skimming of the edge of the concrete that you see here.
 But for a trucker, it’s much more understandable.
 The weight they support and the extensive spatial judgment that they require will inevitably result in some slip-ups.
-The truck parking in the background of the above photos indicates that the area consciously accommodates truckers; no doubt the property owner also expected the sharp turns would pose problems for some in the industry and paved a curb in order to minimize landscaping damage—which, in turn, results in a damaged curb.
+And thus…curb jumping.
+The semis parked in the background of the above photos indicate that the area consciously accommodates truckers; no doubt the property owner also expected the sharp turns would pose problems for some in the industry and paved the edge of this curb in order to minimize landscaping damage—which, in turn, results in a damaged curb.
+Better concrete than grass.

-Most corner-cutting and curbside damage comes from a single culprit: the inexperienced trucker, negotiating a space that is simply too small.
-Understandably, a trucker’s ability to handle such a lengthy vehicle only grows through time and experience; more surprisingly, the vast majority of truckers do not last six months in the industry after an initial training.
+Most curb jumping, corner-cutting and the ensuing curbside damage comes from a single culprit: the inexperienced trucker, negotiating a space that is simply too small.
+Understandably, a trucker’s ability to handle such a lengthy vehicle only grows through time and experience; more surprisingly, the vast majority of truckers do not last six months in the industry after an initial training with a tractor trailer.
 According to English, my online expert, even among the largest trucking companies (Swift, JB Hunt), it would be reasonable to assume that 50% of the drivers have less than half of a year of experience.
 The result?
 Lots of scratched curbs, stripped corners, and shredded landscaping.